 Department of Communication

-Responsible for internal and external communications and publications, major event planning and campaigns, and promotions.
+Responsible for internal and external communications and publications, major event planning, campaigns, and promotions.

 Department of Marine and Wildlife